-12.08 Member may speak in reply
+12.09 Member may speak in reply

-A reply will only be allowed to a Member who has moved a substantive motion, the second reading of a Bill, a motion for the Government Business Program or a procedural motion.
+A reply will only be allowed to a Member who has moved a substantive motion, the second reading of a Bill or a procedural motion.

-12.09 Member moving adjournment of debate
+12.10 Member moving adjournment of debate

 - (1) A Member, unless he or she has already made a substantial contribution to the debate, while speaking to a question may move the adjournment of the debate. - (2) A Member moving the adjournment of the debate on any question will, whether the adjournment is carried or not, be entitled to speak again on the main question, provided he or she has not discussed that question in moving the motion for adjournment.